|Bolton by Bowland||Ribchester, St. Wilfrid's|

 The Lancashire Parish Register Society had published C. M. and B. only as far as 1653 by the end of the 1930s.
 The IGI indexed the following: C. 1538-1875 and M. 1539-1601, then 1606-1837, all under the county of Lancashire.
 Dr. J. A. Laycock made a hand-written transcript of the Whalley registers in 1902 and this is now in the possession of Burnley library.
 With the support of the Rev. Councillor Chris Sterry, I have transcribed the registers from 1653 to 1837, initially from the Laycock work and then checked it against the original registers and BTs at Preston..
 The registers from 1653 to 1753 wer published in July 2006 as Volume 162 in the Lancashire Parish Register Society Series.
 The registers from 1754 to 1812 formed Volume 164 and the registers from 1813 to 1837 were included in Volume 171.

 The church has its own web-site.
-There are several good photographs on the Catterall site and on the Lancashire Churches site.
+There are several photographs of Whalley Abbey on my site "Celebrating England".